-Will Phillips (he/him) is an analyst at RAND Europe working in the area of home affairs and social policy research.
-He has worked across a range of topics including transport, defence and security, education, health and wellbeing.
-He has also developed expertise in methodologies including literature reviews, interview and workshop facilitation, discrete choice modelling, and future scenario development.
+Will Phillips (he/him) is an analyst at RAND Europe working in the area of health and wellbeing research.
+His work has spanned a range of topics including transport, education and health and wellbeing.
+His primary research interest is in mental health and workpace wellbeing research.
+He has also developed expertise in methodologies including literature reviews, interview and workshop facilitation, future scenarios, discrete choice modelling and wider econometric methods.

 Erik Silfversten, William Phillips, Giacomo Persi Paoli, Cosmin Ciobanu, Economics of Vulnerability Disclosure, The European Union Agency for Network and Information Security (ENISA) (EP-67755), 2018